 Perma Stubble: In season 3 and onward, although he does spend the occasional episode clean-shaven.

-Precision F-Strike: Jeff is the only character to swear in the series (censored, of course) in the two documentary episodes
+Precision F-Strike: Jeff is the only character to swear (censored, of course) in the two documentary episodes.

 The Reveal: The person he’s constantly texting is nobody.